 It can cause the feet to itch, burn, and become dry and flaky, and can cause discomfort as the condition spreads and worsens over time.
 Athlete’s foot is medically known as tinea pedis, or ringworm of the feet.

 Athlete’s foot is so named because many sufferers are athletes, who spent a lot of their time sweating and going into public showers, gyms, locker rooms, and other damp, warm places.
-Many people know that you don’t have to be an athlete to suffer from athlete’s foot.
-Fungi thrive in warm, damp places.
-Our shoes are a perfect example.
-During warmer weather, doctors see an increase in athlete’s foot.
+But you don’t have to be an athlete to suffer from athlete’s foot.

 Call your doctor immediately if you are experiencing these symptoms, which may be signs the infection is spreading:

 - Your foot is swollen and warm to the touch

 - There are red streaks throughout the swollen areas

 - Pus or discharge is present